lord-zo/misc/README.md

 if you get where this is going, then I

-ask you to say something much sillier.
+ask you to say something much silliers.